Dutzz23/Forest-Covertype-Resource-Aware-Pipeline/README.md

 This project adds a reproducible pipeline for the UCI Forest Covertype dataset [^fn1] for multiple machine learning models to find reliables classifiers for forest cover types.
 The dataset contains 581,012 instances, 54 features, and a mixture of terrain measurements, wilderness indicators, and sparse soil-type indicators.
-The
+The seven types used for classification are: Spruce/Fir, Lodgepole Pine, Ponderosa Pine, Cottonwood/Willow, Aspen, Douglas-fir, and Krummholz.

 ## Notebooks